chrishwright/metronome/README.md

 To install:

-1) Serve the application directory from a web server and navigate to the root index.html page in your browser.
+1) Node must first be installed on the server.
+Once installed, navigate to the metronome directory and type: npm start

-2) If using the 'Song Tempo Lookup' feature, you will need to have node.js installed on the server, and a Spotify developer id (base 64 encrypted).
+2) If using the 'Song Tempo Lookup' feature, you will need to have a Spotify developer id (base 64 encrypted).

-3) To add your key, create a 'env.js' file on the web root and enter the following:
+3) To add your key, create a '.env' file in the metronome root and enter the following:

     process.env['ENCRYPTED_KEY'] = "your base 64 encrypted key here"

-4) With Node installed, type 'node server.js' to start the Node server (this also requires a Spotify developer account) and then browse the app as described in step #1.

 To run the application: